AlexMilligan/guardpact/src/content/docs/explanation/how-the-guard-pact-upgrades-us-law.md

 ---
-title: How the Guard Pact Upgrades U.S. Law (Explanation)
+title: How the Guard Pact Upgrades U.S. Law
 description: Why the Guard Pact integrates seamlessly with the Constitution, courts, and federalism — with evidence.
 layout: article
 ---